 Understanding HEAD in Git

-HEAD in Git to reduce keystrokes when doing
+HEAD in Git & how we can use it to reduce keystrokes when doing

 HEADto know how things work in Git and use it whenever required.